kubernetes-retired/poseidon/docs/design/README.md

    <p align="center">
   <img src="docs/design/images/fig_one.png">
 <p align="center"> <b>Figure 1:</b> Example of a flow network for a four-node cluster with five pods.
-Pod P0 has a preference for running on node N0, pod P1 has a preference for running on node N2, and pod P4 has a preference for running on any node from rack R1.
-The remaining pods (P2 and P3) do not have preferences and are connected to C, a node denoting the cluster.
+Pod P<sub>0</sub> has a preference for running on node N<sub>0</sub>, pod P<sub>1</sub> has a preference for running on node N<sub>2</sub>, and pod P<sub>4</sub> has a preference for running on any node from rack R<sub>1</sub>.
+The remaining pods (P<sub>2</sub> and P<sub>3</sub>) do not have preferences and are connected to C, a node denoting the cluster.
 </p>
 </p>

-To reach S, flow from Pi can proceed through a machine node (Nj), which schedules the pod Pi on node Nj.
+To reach S, flow from P<sub>i</sub> can proceed through a machine node (N<sub>j</sub>), which schedules the pod P<sub>i</sub> on node N<sub>j</sub>.
 Alternatively, the flow may proceed to the sink through an unscheduled aggregator node (U), which leaves the pod unscheduled or preempts it if running.
 In the example, a pod’s placement preferences are expressed as costs on direct arcs to machines.
 The cost to leave the task unscheduled, or to preempt it when running, is the cost on its arc to the unscheduled aggregator.
 Given this flow network, a min-cost flow solver finds a globally optimal (i.e., minimum-cost) flow.
 This optimal flow expresses the best trade-off between the pods’ unscheduled costs and their placement preferences.

-In Figure 1, pods had only direct arcs to nodes (Ni), racks (Rj), the unscheduled aggregator node (U), or the node representing the cluster C. However, the scheduling policy can define aggregator nodes, similar to the rack aggregator nodes (Rj), that for example, can group pods with similar resource needs or machines with similar capabilities.
+In Figure 1, pods had only direct arcs to nodes (N<sub>i</sub>), racks (R<sub>j</sub>), the unscheduled aggregator node (U), or the node representing the cluster C. However, the scheduling policy can define aggregator nodes, similar to the rack aggregator nodes (R<sub>j</sub>), that for example, can group pods with similar resource needs or machines with similar capabilities.

 Firmament offers a policy API to configure the scheduling policy, which may incorporate e.g., task co-location interference, fairness, priority preemption.

 Firmament currently supports several scheduling policies:

-(i) a data locality policy that trade-offs pod data locality versus pod preemption costs and pod scheduling wait time, (ii) a policy that avoids pod co-location interference, (iii) a network-aware policy that avoids overloading nodes’ network connections, and (iv) a simple load-spreading policy based on the number of running pods.
-See the OSDI paper for more details.
+(i) a data locality policy that trade-offs pod data locality versus pod preemption costs and pod scheduling wait time

+(ii) a policy that avoids pod co-location interference

+(iii) a network-aware policy that avoids overloading nodes’ network connections

+(iv) a simple load-spreading policy based on the number of running pods.
+See the [OSDI paper](https://www.usenix.org/system/files/conference/osdi16/osdi16-gog.pdf) for more details.

 We decided to bring Firmament to Kubernetes because it offers several advantages over the default Kubernetes scheduler:
+1. Tremendous throughput performance benefits due to efficient amortization of work across Replicasets/Deplyments/Jobs.
-1. It makes globally optimal scheduling decisions for its policies because it uses a min-cost flow optimization that finds the pod placements with the minimum overall cost.
+2. It makes globally optimal scheduling decisions for its policies because it uses a min-cost flow optimization that finds the pod placements with the minimum overall cost.
-2. Firmament supports task re-scheduling.
+3. Firmament supports task re-scheduling.
 In each scheduler run it considers all pods, including running pods, and as a result can migrate or evict pods.
-3. Firmament uses cluster utilization statistics when placing pods rather than reservations.
+4. Firmament uses cluster utilization statistics when placing pods rather than reservations.
-4. Firmament supports several scheduling policies (e.g., network-aware, pod interference aware, load spreading) and provides a simple interface for implementing new policies.
+5. Firmament supports several scheduling policies (e.g., network-aware, pod interference aware, load spreading) and provides a simple interface for implementing new policies.

 # Poseidon design